 1. Wolfe Park

-Sprawling sports fields, tennis courts, picnic pavilions, playgrounds, and a pool, Monroe residents and neighboring towns alike love hanging out at Wolfe Park.
+With sprawling sports fields, tennis courts, picnic pavilions, playgrounds, and a pool, Monroe residents and neighboring towns love hanging out at Wolfe Park.
+The town did a community build in 2022, and now Wolfe Park has a gorgeous new playground!
 This beautiful spot offers a non-resident parking lot, just a short distance from the main one.
-In the summer, families can join the pool for a moderate fee as well as take in live theater or music thanks to the Arts in the Park Summer series.
-A trail to Great Hollow Lake is available for those that like a good hike.
+Families can join the pool for a moderate fee in the summer and take in live theater or music, thanks to the Arts in the Park Summer series.

 No matter the season, there is always something special to look forward to at the town green.
 In the fall, we celebrate apples.
 In the spring, we love our strawberries.
-Monroe is probably most well known for its annual Apple and Strawberry Festivals, which offer craft vendors, bouncy houses, children’s games, and tasty goodies embracing the fruit theme.
-In the summer, families in town love to head over to Fireman’s Field (next to the green) for their annual July carnival.
-In the winter, Santa arrives on a firetruck at the green’s gazebo for our annual tree lighting ceremony.
+Monroe is probably best known for its annual Apple and Strawberry Festivals, which offer craft vendors, bouncy houses, children’s games, and tasty goodies embracing the fruit theme.
+In the winter, Santa arrives on a firetruck at the Green’s gazebo for our annual tree lighting ceremony.

 This library is a wonderful town resource.
-Well-stocked and with a knowledgeable staff, Edith Wheeler is a spacious library that has something for everyone: children, teens, and adults.
+Well-stocked and with a knowledgeable staff, Edith Wheeler is a spacious library that has something for everyone.
 Moms of young children take advantage of their play area and weekly programs.
 Teens love to hang in their cool lounge area upstairs.
-Special programs like reading to service dogs, the annual summer reading initiative, and literary centered activities can’t help but get your children wild about reading.
+Special programs like reading to service dogs, the annual summer reading initiative, and literary-centered activities can’t help but get your children wild about reading.

 5. Mom and Pop Shops

-Yes, Monroe has more than just pharmacies and nail salons!
-Quaint mom and pop stores and eateries line the main roads of Rt.
+Yes, Monroe has more than just pharmacies, pizza places, and nail salons!
+Quaint mom-and-pop stores and eateries line the main roads of Rt.
 25 and Rt.
-111. Some favorite stores include Linda’s Story Time for both adult and children books and The Mason Jar for women’s clothing, accessories, and locally made goods.
-For food and drink, The Last Drop Coffee Shop serves up delicious lattes, Veracious Brewery for freshly brewed beer, Gaetano’s Deli and Soup Thyme for a savory lunch, and Bill’s Drive-In if you need a quick bite to eat (that’s not from the golden arches down the street).
+111. A favorite book shop is Turning the Page.
+Some favorites for food and drink are The Last Drop Coffee Shop, serving up delicious lattes, Terra Cafe and Soup Thyme offer savory lunches and bites, and Bill’s Drive-In offers a quick lunch.

 Every Friday from June through October, Monroe Farmers’ Market is bustling in front of our town hall from 3 – 6 p.m.
 Live entertainment, homemade Italian ice, and wood-fired pizza are just a few of the special surprises among the fresh produce and products at this great market.
 Our favorite Friday is the Annual Back to School Bash; imagine a live bunny pen as just one of many fun activities for the children to enjoy!